Fewer travelers head east – that’s why you should.

 Poland’s biggest tourist draw, and for good reason.
 The medieval old square is haunting under the moonlight, as rows of horses and cart stand to attention, ready to take the next visitor for a ride.
 Outside the city you can venture deep under the earth to explore the Salt Mines, and make a painful, but necessary visit to the Auschwitz Museum.

 Detour: Lviv, Ukraine

 Take the night train from Krakow due east to experience something truly off the beaten track.
 Lviv is a great way to dip your toes into the gargantuan country of Ukraine, and give yourself a thrilling few days.
 Historically Polish and once known by the Hapsburg name, Lemberg, Lviv boasts one of the most adventurous nightlife scenes you’ll ever encounter.
-From a bar named Masoch (we’ll let you guess the theme) to multi story clubs, hidden restaurants accessible only with a password, rooftop bars where you sit in broken down cars, a weekend in Lviv will give you enough stories to make your friends jealous for years.
+From a bar named Masoch (we’ll let you guess the theme) to multi story clubs, hidden restaurants accessible only with a password, rooftop bars where you sit in broken down cars, and ancient crypts beneath the city, a weekend in Lviv will give you enough stories to make your friends jealous for years.